isikyus/defenders-of-kathrakopolis/README.md

 * Universalists get a new spellbook spell at every level, from either of their chosen schools, despite lacking bonus spell slots.

-**All these rules** modify bonus spells, not the property of being a full caster.
+**All these rules** modify bonus spell slots, not the property of being a full caster.
-If a partial caster has bonus spells, they can take one as a spell known each odd level, until all the bonus spells are on their list.
+If a partial caster has bonus slots, they can take one as a spell known each odd level, until they have a spell for every slot.

 #### Special Bonus Spells

-Many full casters get free spells known that are inherent to the nature of the class.
+Many full casters get specific spells known as a class feature that are inherent to the nature of the class.
 The ones I'm aware of are:

+* Sorcerer bloodline spells (and similar things like Oracle mysteries).
 * Read Magic for wizards,
 * Spontaneous cure/inflict spells for clerics,
 * Summon Nature's Ally for druids, and